Mighty Willows

 Workshop Overview

-Growing Your Child is the second module of our Mighty Willows course.
-In the first module, Knowing Your Child, we explored what contributes to behaviour differences, and learned about body based processes including neuroception and interoception.
-Participants developed three documents - finding what uses up kids 'spoons', what gives 'spoons' back, and we began to explore ways that we can make accommodations or adaptations to expectations to help keep children regulated.
+Growing Together is the second module of our Mighty Willows course.
+In the first module, Getting Curious, we explored what contributes to behaviour differences, and learned about body based processes including neuroception and interoception.
+Participants developed two documents - finding what uses up kids 'spoons', what gives 'spoons' back, and we began to explore ways that we can make accommodations or adaptations to expectations to help keep children regulated.

-In Growing Your Child we will continue to build on this knowledge.
+In Growing Together we will continue to build on this knowledge.
 The session will cover:

 - why commonly used strategies such as rewards or consequences simply don't work

 - how we can help children develop new skills using CPS.
 This introduction to CPS will provide opportunities to explore how we can create change through working alongside children.
-We will go through the different steps of CPS and have an opportunity to start developing some "unsolved problems", and learn how to engage children in conversation about these problems.
+We will share resources from the Lives in the Balance website, and stories of how CPS has been used in real life.

 This workshop is relevant for anyone parenting, caring for, teaching, or otherwise supporting a neurodivergent (or possibly neurodivergent) child or youth.
 The focus is on supporting children who have may differences in their emotional regulation - this includes children who show their difficulties externally (ie through behaviours that we notice), as well as children whose difficulties present through anxiety.
 The course material is suitable for all ages as the models can be adapted for various age groups.